 We want to maintain the sensation of an open chest throughout the dance.
-This may be difficult to do if we just have to focus on it but there is a workaround and it has to do with the tango estilo milonguero embrace: throughout the dance we keep the arms high at around shoulder level.
-In other words hold the elbows at around the level of the shoulders (see also Floating Elbows practice and Visualisation and partnering technique).
+This may be difficult to do if we just have to focus on it.
+There is a workaround and it has to do with the tango estilo milonguero embrace.
+Throughout the dance we should keep the arms high at around shoulder level.
+In other words, in your dance hold the elbows at around the level of the shoulders (see also Floating Elbows practice and Visualisation and partnering technique).

 * I will reserve the term posture to refer to the head-neck position as it was specified by F. M. Alexander, that is, floating the head over the spine and lengthening the neck.